10 Advantages of Quartz Countertops Over Granite

 Picking the right material for your counters can be a daunting task.
 There are countless options, each with their own advantages and disadvantages.
 Like every home improvement project, it ultimately comes down to personal preference and budget.
 But with so many options to wade through, it can be challenging to know where to start.

-Two of the most popular choices are granite and quartz.
+Two of the most popular choices for countertop materials are granite and quartz.
 They’re both beautiful, durable, and add a level of luxury to kitchens and bathrooms.
 If you watch any number of HGTV shows, you’re probably aware that people are usually fans of one or the other.

 Let’s jump in and take a closer look at how these two materials compare.

 Before we begin, it’s essential to know the basics of both of these countertop materials.
-Granite is a natural stone that is mined, milled, and polished to create slabs and tiles.
+Granite is a natural stone that is mined, milled, and polished to create slabs and tiles, making it one of the most popular natural stone countertops.
 Granite can vary in colors and patterns.
 There are no two granite countertops that are identical, because nature doesn’t repeat itself.

 Quartz, on the other hand, is not entirely natural.
 It is ninety-five percent ground natural stone combined with five percent polymer resins.
 Essentially, it’s ninety-five percent natural stone versus one-hundred percent, so it’s an engineered stone instead of a natural one.